Product Guide

 Publish button at the top of the page editor

-After publishing, your draft and live versions are identical.
-Any new changes you make from this point forward create a new draft that diverges from the live version until you publish again.
+After publishing, draft and live are identical.
+New changes from this point create a fresh draft that diverges from live until you publish again.

 Previewing your page

-Before committing to a publish, you should preview your page to see exactly what visitors will experience.
-The preview renders your page using the current draft state, including all unpublished changes.
+Before publishing, preview your page to see exactly what visitors will experience.
+The preview renders your current draft, including all unpublished changes.

-On mobile, a dedicated preview button is available in the editor.
-Tapping it opens a full preview of your page as visitors would see it, complete with your theme, block layouts, and content.
+On mobile, a dedicated preview button opens a full preview with your theme, block layouts, and content.

 Image